goleaf/lunar-ecom/docs/MULTI_LANGUAGE_GUIDE.md

 ## Best Practices

-1. **Always provide default language translations**: Ensure all content has at least a default language (English) translation.
+1. **Always provide default language translations**: Ensure all content has at least a default language (Lithuanian) translation.

 2. **Use fallback wisely**: The automatic fallback to default language ensures users always see content, even if not in their preferred language.